wesvane1/SoftwarePortfolio/W02/README.md

 # Overview

-This is a software that prints a simple "Hello World" to the terminal
+This is a simple reminder software, it will save reminders to a file, and remember them when you reload the program.
+I understand that there are many other softwares

-Purpose: Remain proficient in C#
+Purpose: I wanted a way to stay organized in my classes, it is also a way to remain proficient in C#

 [Software Demo Video](https://youtu.be/HMHRF_4cZ4g)